 Here’s what goat yoga is all about: It’s a group yoga class with the addition of live baby goats who are guided by their trainers to interact with students in specific poses.
-The classes at Laughing Frog, for instance, are run in partnership with Party Goats LA.
-In the classes, two adorable baby goats named Spanky and Pippin accompany two trainers.
-A yoga instructor teaches the class just as she normally would, except the baby goats have free rein to come and climb on top of you in your practice.
+The classes at Laughing Frog Yoga in Los Angeles, for instance, are run in partnership with Party Goats LA.
+In the classes, two adorable baby yoga goats named Spanky and Pippin accompany two goat trainers.
+A yoga instructor teaches the class just as she normally would, except the baby yoga goats have free rein to come and climb on top of you in your practice.

-We first witnessed goat yoga as early as February 2016.
+So why goat yoga?
+We first witnessed it as early as February 2016.
 Insta-yogi Rachel Brathen shared videos of her baby goat climbing over her back during her home practice.
-Shortly after, a farm in Oregon starts offering goat yoga classes.
-Then, a farm in New Hampshire.
-News outlets were quick to catch on and it’s since become a worldwide with sensation with international offerings.
+Shortly after, a farm in Oregon started offering goat yoga classes.
+Then, the trend spread to a farm in New Hampshire.
+News outlets were quick to catch on and it’s since become a worldwide sensation with international offerings.
 (Check out some of the goat yoga locations to find a class location near you.)

 Goat Yoga Benefits

 Admittedly, this isn’t the most physically intensive workout I’ve partaken in.
 Although the 25-pound goats can add a little extra resistance to your planks, they have a lot of people to circulate through in the sold-out classes so they don’t exactly linger for a long hold.
 Still, you are at least getting the standard physical benefits of a gentle yoga class, like calming your nervous system and stretching out your muscles.

 With that said, it’s hard to not giggle at goat yoga.